guardian/our-engineering-culture/README.md

 We believe that embracing technical innovation and excellence can help us make a difference

-> By trying to deeply understand technologies and stay informed of technical innovation we are able to engineer or adopt new tools and solutions that allow us to achieve the Guardian's objectives
+> We can better achieve the Guardian's objectives by having a deep understanding of the technology we use and adopting emerging tools and solutions before others.
+We maintain our technical advantage through continuous innovation.

 We care.